influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.3/query_language/math_operators.md

 ### Addition

-You can add a constant.
+Perform addition with a constant.

 ```sql
 SELECT "A" + 5 FROM "add"